dmerck7/Basic-Search-App/BasicSearchApp.CSharp/ReadMe.txt

  * Improve information gathering for multi-word and phrase relevancy
  * Add weights and algoithms to support word imporatance and negative words
  * Add scraping methods to grab meaningful values from docs based on preceding labels and word order.
+ * Add the search parameter and opening a document to the route so the back button will access previous searches and opened documents
+ * Either add ability to pin open a document or a sub search option in the open document to perfom subsequent searchs within selected document.
+Consider Modal.

 ### Enjoy
 David Merck dmerck7@gmail.com